Russian warship Moskva has sunk

 The Russian military says the flagship of its Black Sea fleet sank while being towed to a port after being badly damaged.

-The Russian Defense Ministry said the Moskva sank on Thursday in a storm after being gutted by fire, the AP has confirmed.
+The Russian Defence Ministry said the Moskva sank on Thursday in a storm after being gutted by fire, the AP has confirmed.

 The ministry previously said that a fire on the warship set off some of its weapons and forced the crew to evacuate.

-Ukrainian officials said that the warship was hit by Ukrainian missiles late Wednesday off the Ukrainian Black Sea port of Odessa.
+Ukrainian officials said that the warship was hit by Ukrainian missiles late Wednesday off the Ukrainian Black Sea port of Odesa.

 The Russian military sustained a major blow when the warship was badly damaged and its crew evacuated.